WheelerLab/Prostate-Cancer-Study/README.md

 13+ is POST-SUMMER 2018

 ## Results
 This folder contains the PrediXcan association results for all three study populations.
 Gene expression was imputed using prediction models from GTEx V8 and MESA.
 The association files are separated to reflect this.
+GWAS summary statistics for each population in this study can be found on the [NCBI GWAS Catalog](https://www.ebi.ac.uk/gwas/home).

 # Contact
 Any questions abouts the contents of this repository can be directed to Peter Fiorica at pfiorica@luc.edu .